CroPo/roguelike-tutorial-2018/part_3/README.md

 ### Tunnel Connection

 The next step connected both the created rooms with each other.
 Nothing much to say here atm.

+### Actual Generation

+With all the preparations made, it's finally time to create a randomized dungeon.

+The start was pretty easy to follow, by just expanding the `Rect` with some methods to calculate the center and to check for intersections with another `Rect`.
+I didn't check both methods any further, I just trust the author of the Python tutorial here.

+I got the room generation loot wrong at some point, so I worked around it on myself, and, somehow, it seems to work.

+No further problems were encountered